sahandv/Computer-Vision-Playground/Roadside Panel Detection/README.md

 4- Add texts to a file and number the crops of image which are potntially panels.

 The software uses QT5 and 4, OpenCV, tesseract and h-spell libs.
+Please remember to put tesseract dictionaries in system path, or any path that it has to be put in :)

 Have fun and don't run this code, unless you know what you are doing!
 But you may use some snippets for: